saltstack-formulas/apt-cacher-formula/README.rst

 apt-cacher
 ==========

-Formulas to install the apt-cacher package.
+Formulas to install the apt-cacher package or to configure clients to use a apt-cacher proxy.

 .. note::